t-sekai/cse15l-lab-reports/lab-report-1-week-5/lab-report-1-week-5.md

 > ```
 >
 > ![](week5_10.png)
+>
+> This example finds how many lines in rr74.txt has the pattern "apple".

 ### -i

 We can use -i to **ignore case** on the pattern we are looking for.
+This is very useful when we want to search for lines with the pattern in all upper or lower cases.

 > Example 1:
 >